rydmike/flex_color_picker/README.md

 [ColorPicker(...).showPickerDialog](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/showPickerDialog.html)
 method.

-The disadvantage with this dialog is that to maintain the state yourself.
-You have to store color before you open the dialog and restore this color if the dialog is cancelled, instead of a color selected.
-The API can also be a bit cumbersome to use, the above example demonstrates how to do it.
+The disadvantage of this dialog is that you have to maintain the state yourself.
+You have to store the color before you open the dialog, and restore this color if the dialog is cancelled, instead of a color selected.
+The API can also be a bit cumbersome to use.
+The above example demonstrates how to do it.

 ### Function showColorPickerDialog

 API reference: [showColorPickerDialog](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/showColorPickerDialog.html)

 The `showColorPickerDialog` function is often simpler to use.
-Just pass in a build context for the dialog, and the required start color value.
+Just pass in a build-context for the dialog, and the required start color value.
 Call the function, with needed color picker and dialog setup properties, and await for it to return the selected color when the dialog is closed.
 If no color is selected, when the dialog is cancelled or dismissed, then it just returns the passed in start color.